ANNOUNCEMENTS

 This is no overstatement!

-The unfortunate judgement out of the High Court, now currently under appeal, which seemingly found that neither the community, nor directly affected property owners, have any right to challenge planning decisions, which are way beyond those allowed by regulation, has emboldened an already predatory City.
+The unfortunate judgement out of the High Court, now currently under appeal, which seemingly found that neither the community, nor directly affected property owners, have any right to challenge planning decisions, which are way beyond those allowed by regulation, has emboldened an already rapacious City.

-Your property values are now no longer determined by market forces and well-regulated town planning rules: The City will decide if a developer can erect a 5-storey block of flats next to your single dwelling house, or allow 4 separate units.
+Your property values are now no longer determined by market forces and well-regulated town planning rules: The City will decide if a developer can erect a 6-storey block of flats next to your single dwelling house, or allow 4 separate units.
 Guess what that will do to the value of your house…

 And, if the new planning bylaw amendments are implemented, the City will challenge your right to even begin legal action, as it forces you to exhaust your administrative options within its bureaucratic control, whilst allowing developers to complete buildings in the meantime.